flyaway1217/ResearchBlog/content/DirectProbe.md

 - Always pick two closest clusters to be merged
 - Two clusters can be merged only when
     - They have the same label
-    - **The convec hull of new cluster does not overlap with convex hulls of other clusters{@style=color:darkorange}**
+    - **The convex hull of new cluster does not overlap with convex hulls of other clusters{@style=color:darkorange}**
 - Repeat until no clusters can be merged